Enhancing Capacity & Building Relationships for Local Solutions

 To accomplish the goals of the Institute, the full participation of each individual selected is necessary.
 To successfully complete the Institute, participants must:

-• Bring in real world projects to ensure that there is a “real world deliverable” that builds organizational and community capacity.
+Bring in projects to ensure that there is a “real world deliverable” that builds organizational and community capacity.

 Not every young adult feels compelled to remind Grandma to check her blood sugar, but Brittany Martin, a CLIK graduate, is not a typical young adult.
 The 26-year-old Hazard native served as diabetes coordinator for Big Sandy Diabetes Coalition in Prestonburg, where she worked developed a community screening program to prevent, detect, and treat diabetes.